Multnomah County Sheriff's Office: History

-Controversy
+In early 2020, the Sheriff's Office switched their emerald uniforms to black ones.
+Part of this change also included updating the vehicle livery and retiring their green vehicles.

+In 2023, Nicole Morrisey O'Donnell became the first female Sheriff in the agency's history.

+Overdoses among inmate escalated due to illegally smuggled drugs by inmates.
+In August 2023, a strip search was put back into place in response.

+In January 2025, MCSO updated their vehicle livery.

+Controversies

+Sheriff Bernie Giusto

 Former Sheriff Bernie Giusto resigned on July 1, 2008 after a state police standards board recommended that he lose his badge because of multiple issues including using an official vehicle for personal use, lying about a relationship he had with former Governor Neil Goldschmidt's wife while he was assigned to the governor's protective service branch in the mid-1980s, and allegations that he lied about his knowledge of Goldschmidt's illegal sexual relationship with a minor in the 1970s.
 In addition to ethics violations, Giusto was thought to have managed the county budget poorly, and when confronted about such issues once replied with "They're not my bosses; they're my bankers, I'm not gonna debate how I do spend my budget.
 That's why I'm independently elected."
 Days after making that comment, he closed the county's restitution center, which was a program that was just created that year.

-Services

-Enforcement Division

-The Enforcement Division acts as 9-1-1 response and patrol.
-The Enforcement Division primarily patrols east Multnomah County.
-Every law enforcement deputy working within the patrol division is a sworn armed police officer.
-Since 1965, each enforcement deputy has been required to hold a bachelor's degree from an accredited college or university.

-River Patrol Unit

-The River Patrol Unit was founded to help decrease thefts from property on Multnomah County's waterways and to assist with search and rescue operations.
-The unit is responsible for 100 miles of river of the Columbia, Willamette, and Sandy rivers.

-Special Investigations Unit (SIU)

-The Special Investigations Unit performs investigations of illegal drug activity within the greater Portland metropolitan area.
-The Special Investigations Team performs raids, street-level undercover operations, and gathers evidence in civil forfeiture cases.
-The Special Investigations Unit is composed of deputies from Multnomah County, officers from the Gresham Police and Troutdale Police departments, as well as an investigative technician.

-Reserve Deputy Program

-The Reserve Deputy Program is a volunteer-based law enforcement support program operated by the Sheriff's Office.
-Reserve deputies are sworn peace officers within the state of Oregon, are armed and can perform the same duties as a full-time police officer, although they do not regularly take emergency or 9-1-1 calls.
-Reserve Deputies primarily cover officers, assist with prisoner transport, and work traffic details.
-Reserve Deputies also serve as the Sheriff's Office mounted patrol.